This Cookies Policy provides the following information for users:

-- Analytical Performance Cookies
+- Analytical Performance and Measurement Cookies

 We use these cookies to:

-- to create profiles that trusted third parties can buy to allow them to better target their advertising with more relevant content.
+- to create profiles that trusted third parties can buy to allow them to better target their advertising with more relevant content;

-We cannot control nor do we have access to any cookies placed on your computer by third party advertisers and sponsors.
+We cannot control nor do we have access to any cookies placed on your computer by third-party advertisers and sponsors.

 - Other Third Party Cookies

 You may notice on some pages of our websites that cookies have been set that are not related to Future.
-When you visit a page with content embedded from, for example, YouTube or Facebook, these third party service providers may set their own cookies on your device.
-Future does not control the use of these third party cookies and cannot access them due to the way that cookies work, as cookies can only be accessed by the party who originally set them.
-Please check the third party websites for more information about these cookies.
+When you visit a page with content embedded from a third-party service provider such as YouTube, for example, they may set their own cookies on your device.
+Future does not control the use of these third-party cookies and cannot access them due to the way that cookies work, as cookies can only be accessed by the party who originally set them.
+Please check the third-party websites for more information about these cookies.

 Some of our websites use Adobe Flash Player to deliver video and game content to users.
 Adobe utilise their own cookies, which are not manageable through your browser settings but are used by the Flash Player for similar purposes, such as storing preferences or tracking users.
 Flash Cookies work in a different way to web browser cookies; rather than having individual cookies for particular jobs, a website is restricted to storing all data in one cookie.
 You can control how much data, if any, may be stored in that cookie but you cannot choose what type of information is allowed to be stored.
 You can manage which websites can store information in Flash cookies on your device via the website storage settings panel on the Adobe website.

-How can I manage or opt out of cookies?
+How can users manage or opt-out of cookies?

 Some people find the idea of a website storing information on their device a little intrusive, in particular when the information is stored and used by a third party.
 For example, you may object to being served advertising which is targeted to your interests based on your browsing history.
-If you would prefer to opt out of cookies, it is possible to control cookies by following the steps below, however you should be aware that you might lose some features and functionality of the website if you do so
+If you would prefer to opt-out of cookies, it is possible to control cookies by following the steps below, however you should be aware that you might lose some features and functionality of the website if you do so.

 In some cases, you can choose to accept cookies from the primary site, but block them from third parties.
 In others, you can block cookies from specific advertisers, or clear out all cookies.
 Deleting or blocking cookies may reduce functionality of the site.
-To learn more about how to reject cookies, visit www.allaboutcookies.org or go to the help menu within your internet browser.
+To learn more about how to reject cookies, visit http://www.allaboutcookies.org/ or go to the help menu within your internet browser.
 If you experience any problems having deleted cookies, you should contact the supplier of your web browser.

 Opting out of Analytical Performance Cookies:

-Opting out of Behavioural Advertising Cookies:
+Opting out of Targeting and Behavioural Advertising Cookies: